incf-cl

 2.3.6Unfolds

-There's an implementation of UNFOLD
+There's an implementation of UNFOLD and UNFOLD-RIGHT as specified

 in SRFI 1: List library.
-Here's an example of UNFOLD
+Here's an example of UNFOLD:

 (defun euler (f x0 y0 interval h)